red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

     Hello!

-With this you can access event parameters like the final transcript of the user utterance and use it e.g. to let the bot repeat what the user said.
+With this you can access event parameters like the final transcript of the user utterance and use it, for example, to let the bot repeat what the user said.

 ----------------------------------------
 Event Grouping